Published: 03-26-2026, 11:15 am | Updated: 06-19-2026, 11:41 am

 Why does gold perform well when real interest rates are negative?

 When real interest rates turn negative, investors holding bonds are losing purchasing power — they earn less than the rate of inflation.
 In that environment, gold’s zero yield becomes relatively superior.
 Capital rotates into assets that preserve purchasing power, and gold — as the most universally recognized store of value — benefits most directly.
-The 2020 COVID crisis is the clearest recent example: central bank policy drove real yields deeply negative and gold surged over 40% in 18 months.
+The 2020 COVID period is the clearest recent example: central bank policy drove real yields deeply negative and gold surged over 40% in 18 months.

 What indicators should I watch to predict gold price movements?

 This article is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
 Consult a qualified financial advisor before making investment decisions.
+Data last verified June 2026.